thescalarongroup/rft-cosmology/README.md

 > *"They assumed the vacuum was empty.
 It never was."*

 Welcome to the first transmission from **RFT-01**, a project initiated under The Scalaron Group.
-This repository contains fragments of a cosmological theory that was not supposed to surface.
+This repository contains fragments of a cosmological theory that was not supposed to surface, but now the theory has become undeniable.

 **RFT Cosmology** proposes that both dark matter and cosmic acceleration are manifestations of two coupled scalar fields:
 - An ultralight axion (ψ), resonating at kiloparsec scales